cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 its parameters through a `ConsumerModificationProposal` and an Opt In chain can change its parameters by issuing a transaction.

 Lastly, a Top N chain can choose to exit ICS by issuing a `ConsumerRemovalProposal` and an Opt In chain can issue a transaction to stop the chain.
 After some period of time (e.g., provider's unbonding period), all state related to the stopped consumer chain can be removed.
-We need to keep track of the consumer chain's state for some period, so that we are able to punish validators for misbehaviour.
+We keep track of the consumer chain's state for some period, so that we are able to punish validators for misbehaviour.

-Note that everything described so far and everything that follows applies to standalone chains as well that join ICS.
+Note that everything described so far and everything that follows applies to standalone chains as well.

 ### From `chainID` to `consumerID`
 A hindrance in moving to Permissionless ICS is chain-id squatting.
 In a permissionless setting, anyone could issue a transaction